ad333/Data_Homework/HW15_Interactive_Visualizations_and_Dashboard/README.md

 # Belly Button Biodiversity

-In this assignment, you will build an interactive dashboard to explore the provided Belly Button Biodiversity DataSet.
+In this assignment, we will build an interactive dashboard to explore the provided Belly Button Biodiversity DataSet.
+Here are the detailed instructions:

 # Step 1 - Flask API